Cowboys4life/Intermediate_CAD/README.md

  ## Description:
  It was a pretty easy assignment that didn't take long and it was pretty fun making a lego.
 I never made a lego in onshape before until now.
+I had to build a lego for the duck building in 3.3.
+I had to make a rectangle and extrude.

  ## Evidence: